jimratliff/GenoMac-system/README.md

 - USER_CONFIGURER is signed into its account

 At a high level, for a particular new Mac, Project GenoMac involves the following steps:
-- USER_CONFIGURER performs a bootstrapping step and a repeatable/idempotent configuration task:
+- USER_CONFIGURER performs the following:
-  - Bootstrapping
   - USER_CONFIGURER manually installs Homebrew (which necessarily installs Git)
-    - USER_CONFIGURER manually clones the [GenoMac-system repo](https://github.com/jimratliff/GenoMac-system)
+  - USER_CONFIGURER manually clones the [GenoMac-system repo](https://github.com/jimratliff/GenoMac-system) to `~/.genomac-system`
-  - Repeatable/idempotent task
+  - Using the GenoMac-system repo:
-    - USER_CONFIGURER executes scripts to implement systemwide settings and installs apps
+    - USER_CONFIGURER executes scripts to (a) implement systemwide settings and (b) install apps
+  - USER_CONFIGURER clones the [GenoMac-user repo](https://github.com/jimratliff/GenoMac-user) to `~/.genomac-user`
+  - Using the GenoMac-user repo:
+    - USER_CONFIGURER executes scripts to implement generic user-scoped settings
   - USER_CONFIGURER returns to the GenoMac-system repo to create each of the additional users (and the implied additional volumes).
 - Loop over each USER_j of the newly created users
   - USER_j logs into the USER_j account for the first time
   - USER_j clones and uses the [GenoMac-user repo](https://github.com/jimratliff/GenoMac-user) to implement the generic user-scope settings for USER_j